Likith-Athreya/RAG-Policy-Engine/README.md

 Edge Case Handling

-When no relevant information is found, the system responds with “I do not have sufficient information.”
+When no relevant information is found, the system responds with "I do not have sufficient information."

 Out-of-scope questions are not answered speculatively